lbrayner/easy_db.vim/README.md

 - [vim-commentary](https://github.com/tpope/vim-commentary)
 - [vim-diminactive](https://github.com/blueyed/vim-diminactive)
 - [vim-obsession](https://github.com/tpope/vim-obsession.git)

+The main one is **dbext.vim**, which, in the author's own words, *...contains functions/mappings/commands to enable Vim to access several databases*.

 The only one that changes the behavior of the editor is [delimitMate](https://github.com/Raimondi/delimitMate): it *...provides automatic